GRACE

 -

-of this commandment.
-The translation has been corrected here because
+the boundary of this commandment.
+The translation has been corrected

-"gates" are very symbolic in the scripture.
-Gates applies to entrances
+here because "gates" are very symbolic in the scripture.
+Gates applies

-to cities, large enclosed courts and palaces but never to entrances to
+to entrances to cities, large enclosed courts and palaces but never to

-houses.6 So all these gates collectively applied to the entire
+entrances to houses.6 So all these gates collectively applied

-nation of Israel.
-This commandment applied to everyone in the land
+to the entire nation of Israel.
+This commandment applied to everyone

 -